 Find out more below about the four approaches that writers take and experiment to see what works for you.
 Don’t judge yourself against an impossible standard but instead observe and learn from the experience – sometimes you’ll learn more from what doesn’t work as what does.
 Remember, productivity is personal!

-The daily doer has a daily writing routine
+The daily writer has a daily writing routine